 In the late 1970s, renewed public interest in the elk herd was spurred by oil exploration in the Pigeon River area of the elk range.
 Reduced poaching losses, habitat improvement and successful management of hydrocarbon development resulted in an increase in elk numbers to 850 by 1984.

 As the herd grew, problems also increased with forest and agricultural damage.
 To bring the herd in better balance with its natural food supplies and with the needs of landowners, elk hunting resumed in 1984.
-Biologists estimated the January 2006 population to be between 800-900 animals.
-This goal is a winter herd of 800 to 900 elk.
+The last elk survey in January of 2014 estimated the herd to be at 668, which is within the population goal of 500-900.